lambdaisland/kaocha/doc/09_extending.md

 Finally a test suite implements two multimethods, one that handles Kaocha's load stage, and one that handles the run stage.

-Here's a skeleton example of a test suite.
+Here's a skeleton example of a test suite:

 ``` clojure
 (ns kaocha.type.clojure.test